mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 ## <a id='thirdpartytransactionrequesttimeout'></a> 5.5 Thirdparty Transaction Request Timeout

-If a PISP doesn't recieve either of the above callbacks within the `expiration` DateTime specified in the **POST /thirdpartyRequests/transactions**, it can assume the Thirdparty Transaction Request failed, and inform their user accordingly.
+If a PISP doesn't receive either of the above callbacks within the `expiration` DateTime specified in the **POST /thirdpartyRequests/transactions**, it can assume the Thirdparty Transaction Request failed, and inform their user accordingly.

 ![3-6-tpr-timeout](./assets/diagrams/transfer/3-6-tpr-timeout.svg)